chouck-coder/canon-r6-mk2-RAW-Burst-to-DNG-and-video/README.md

 How to use (**Windows only**):

 Initial setup: Download extract.bat and selected.bat to your local folder.
+Get and install the three executables from above.
 Edit variables for your folders and files at the top of both BAT files.

 Suggested flow is the following: